rehierl/node-tree-outliner/1-1-relations/2-0-ordered-sets.md

+the issue

-* the issue - sequences based upon an ordered set
+* sequences based upon an ordered set
-* each element within such a sequence appears once, and once only
+* each element within such a sequence appears no more than once
 * the order of elements in such a sequence corresponds with the ordered set

+clarification

+* poset (partially ordered set) - not every pair needs to be comparable

 <!-- ======================================================================= -->
-# Ordered sets of values
+# Ordered sets

 simple sets of values